Nutrition & Dietetics: B.S.

 PRIORITY ACCESS TO GRADUATE INTERNSHIP

-As a graduate of Ouachita’s undergraduate nutrition and dietetics program, you will gain priority access to limited room in Ouachita’s new Dietetic Internship, which is expected to be available in the fall of 2020 (pending HLC & ACEND approval).
+As a graduate of Ouachita’s undergraduate nutrition and dietetics program, you will gain priority access to limited room in Ouachita’s new Dietetic Internship, which is expected to be available in the fall of 2020.
 The Dietetic Internship is a 9-month, post-baccalaureate program that provides interns with a certificate in Nutrition and Dietetics and 18 hours of graduate credit toward a master’s degree.
 Upon completion of the program, students will be able to sit for the Commission on Dietetic Registration’s national exam in order to become a Registered Dietitian Nutritionist (RDN).

 GET IN TOUCH